Why this course?

 This class aims to give a general overview and understanding of atomic and molecular physics and relate these to practical applications and related fields of study.

 This is the MPhys Project.
-It's designed to follow on from the BSc project undertaken in year 4 and will help you further develop as an independent learner.
+It's designed to follow on from the BSc project undertaken in Year 4 and will help you further develop as an independent learner.
+The project begins in the holiday period between the end of fourth year and the beginning of fifth year.

 You'll be introduced to the processes associated with applying for research funds and asesing proposals for research funding along with elements of the ethics of research.